-Barton Community College aligns with the federal definition of Academically Related Activity (ARA) when addressing course attendance.
-At least one academically related activity shall be planned and recorded each course week to count as a week of instruction per federal regulations for federal aid.
+Faculty members who choose to voluntarily maintain attendance records must do so in alignment with the federal definition of Academically Related Activity (ARA).
+The definition requires at least one academically related activity planned and recorded a minimum of once during a seven-day coursework period to count as a week of instruction per federal regulations for federal aid.
 For classes running less than one week, ARA must be planned/recorded for each day of the class.